h-connor/OneLifeHardcore7DaysMod/readme.md

 ## Misc Changes

+* The Grandpa's Forgetting Elixir in the trader now costs 7500 for cheaper perk respecing.
+* Removed the quest that directs you to a trader.
+You must find them via exploration.
 * Cannot craft bed rolls.
 First quest has been slightly adjusted to be completable.
-No respawning at known locations!
 * Gunpowder recipe now requires crafting table and beaker
 * Bears can climb ladders
 * Reduced bear hp by 20%, and zombie bear hp by 30%
-* Slightly reduced the probability of the spawnrate of birds nests
+* Slightly reduced the spawnrate of birds nests

 ### Balancing